codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 -   [Bitbucket](#permissions-for-bitbucket)

 !!! important
-    Organization Managers can access the **Policies** and **Integrations** settings sections of your organization and can therefore impact some repository settings for all repositories of your organization, even repositories that they can't access on the Git provider.
+    Organization managers can access the **Policies** and **Integrations** settings sections of your organization and can therefore impact some repository settings for all repositories of your organization, even repositories that they can't access on the Git provider.
 However, they can't access the repositories themselves and can only see the repository names.

 ### Assigning the Organization Manager role